How Uncontrolled Content Creates Enterprise Brand Risk

 3. Intellectual Property Risks Emerge from Shared Content

 Employees share content without considering copyright implications.
-A store associate might post a photo with copyrighted music playing in the background.
-A sales representative might share a competitor’s chart for comparison.
+A store associate posts a photo with copyrighted music playing in the background.
+A sales representative shares a competitor’s chart for comparison.

 These violations expose brands to infringement claims.
 Copyright holders actively monitor social media for violations.
 Settlement demands arrive without warning.
 Legal costs accumulate even when defending legitimate use.